 A newspaper article dated June 1921, states that the Steam Tug ‘Alice’, owned by a Mr W. S. Pearce, sank on it’s mooring one night near Pendennis.
 Alice had been involved in salvage operations on the submarines when it sank.

 Wessex Archaeology spent two days in July 2013, investigating the Castle Beach site, taking photos etc. I assisted and even revisited to go and take a couple of extra measurements for their official record.
 There are six circular features near the shore end of the sub, measuring 1m in diameter and 9m from front of the first to the rear of the last.
 This was the last piece of data required to determine that it is in fact UC92.
 The six circular features are the mine shafts, UC92 was the only mine layer of the six submarines.
 Records state UC92 was lifted in 1971 and scrapped, it looks like it wasn’t lifted, just dragged up onto Castle Beach to be scrapped.
-The date of 1971 is a bit suspect, on a postcard dated 1957, the remains of UC92 can be seen.
+The date of 1971 is a bit suspect for this to have happened.
+On a postcard dated 1957, the remains of UC92 can be seen.
+It wasn’t UC92 that was lifted, more on that later, remember the date.
 The stern now lies at 50.147027, -5.055695, the bow at 50.147299, -5.055984, it is visible on Bing maps or Google maps.
 On a low spring tide, the bow is visible out of the water.

 Details within the National Archive “Explosive trials on German submarines: 1921“ ref:ADM 189/102, are held at the National Archives, Kew.